Sheriff of Athens-Clarke County

 A Safe Community for All — Williams has criticized his opponent for illegally holding Athens residents for deportation at the request of Immigration and Customs Enforcement, saying it tears familes apart.
 Furthermore, he reasons (in the Classic City Op-Ed) that our community is less safe if undocumented residents feel they can’t call the police without risking deportation.
 As a final reason why he opposes the policy, John noted that he is a detective with ACCPD who handles domestic violence cases, and he feels it has made his job more difficult.

-Williams is a detective with the Athens-Clarke County Police Department, leading investigations related to domestic violence and missing person cases.
+Before being elected Sheriff, Williams was a detective with the Athens-Clarke County Police Department, leading investigations related to domestic violence and missing person cases.
 He has also worked for the UGA Police Department as a 911 operator.

 He was ACCPD’s employee of the year from 2010-2011.